Emergencies in Divorce Cases

 - An imminent risk of substantial harm to a minor child; or

 - A child is about to be illegally removed from the court's jurisdiction (Palm Beach County)

 If a child is being harmed or threatened with harm is possible to obtain an ex parte order (without hearing).
 The "true emergency" test must be applied in limited circumstances such as when a child is threatened with physical harm was about to be improperly removed from the state.
 Only where there is a true emergency found by the court in a sworn ex parte pleading may the court temporarily modify custody without affording prior notice to the opposing party.
 The court must determine if there is a real threat of imminent harm for emergency relief to be granted.
 Even if the court enters the ex parte order the court must subsequently schedule a hearing tool for the opposing party the opportunity to be heard.

 To protect the safety of the minor child in an emergency situation, the court has the discretion to restrict or deny timesharing with the parent.
 The court also has the discretion to temporarily place the child with someone other than either parent to protect the child in an emergency situation.Child Support

 If a parent refuses to provide support for the child or cancels health insurance premiums an evidentiary hearing could possibly be expedited.
 However, the court may still require that the parties go to mediation before granting a temporary hearing even though the situation may have risen to an emergency.Contact a West Palm Beach Divorce and Family Law Attorney

 The Law Offices of West Palm Beach divorce and family law attorney, Jessica Mishali is highly experienced in emergency cases.
 We are dedicated to protecting your rights with professional excellence.
-Please contact us at (561) 833-2772 or contact us online for free consultation.
+Please contact us at (561) 833-2772 or contact us online for a consultation.